ayhan0/ayhan0/README.md

 - 👋 Hi, I’m @ayhan0
 - 👀 I’m interested in ...
-Data Mining With Pyhton Pandas Library , Data Analysing with SQL currently using Mysql,PostreSql for that and done some websites with Wordpress :)
+Data Analysis,Visualization With Pyhton (Pandas,Panel,Mathplotlib,Holoviews Library) , Data Analysing with SQL(Mysql,Postresql) currently using Mysql,PostreSql for that and done some websites with Wordpress :)
-- -🌱 I’m currently learning Pyhton Pandas Library and advanced level of analysis with mysql
+- -🌱 I’m currently learning Data Mining ,Machine Learning  and advanced level of analysis (sql,pyhton)
 - 💞️ I’m looking to collaborate on ...
-Data Science,Data Mining
+Data Science,Data Mining,Machine Learning
 - 📫 How to reach me ... you can email me on ayhan8320@gmail.com

 <!---